 As mentioned above, Empathic Active Listening is strictly related with attitudes, namely Genuineness, Empathy and Unconditional Positive Regard, as well as with specific behavioural strategies, such as the LAFF technique.

 All these factors are considered important in the relationships that parents, teachers, and professionals who work with children build with kids.

-Below are some additional practical examples to help understand in which context and in what way adults can apply the principles of Empathic Active Listening when responding to children.
+In this section you will find some phrases that can prove useful when adults communicate with children, as well as some additional practical examples that help understand in which context and in what way adults can apply the principles of Empathic Active Listening when responding to children: